30 DIY Indoor Herb Garden Ideas

 Eclectic Shelving Unit Planter

 If it can hold dirt and water, it can be a planter.
-That is the driving philosophy behind this window shelving unit that uses everything from coffee cups to lab beakers in order to create a wide variety of herbal planters that are both unique and attractive.
+That is the driving philosophy behind this window shelving unit that uses everything from coffee cups to lab beakers to create a wide variety of herbal planters that are unique and attractive.

 Moss Wreath Planter

-A beautiful blend of herbs and moss, you can water this lovely planter all at once by setting it in the sink and spraying it down.
+A beautiful blend of herbs and moss, this lovely planter can be watered all at once by setting it in the sink and spraying it down.

 Water Bottle Hanging Inverted Planter